 We kept hoping that the next doctor or counselor would help our son.
 Most likely, we think John also suffered Borderline Personality Disorder which prevented him from being honest with professionals due to feelings of embarrassment.

 Eventually this led to his loosing employment and health insurance.
 At this point, the bipolar disorder was rapidly cycling and choices were limited at the Chesterfield County Mental Health Department.
-The personnel there did … Read more...
+The personnel there did everything they could do … Read more...

 If I had to describe myself in one word, it would be fighter.
 Throughout my whole journey I have had to fight day in and day out to find happiness.
 I have had to fight for the one thing I have always wanted the most, full recovery.